There are so many types of scissors out there for quilters! So which ones do we actually need?

 You can use these popular pinking shears to give you that zigzag shape of your fabric edges which you get from the serrated blade.

-The serrated blades help reduce the chances of fraying and can be good for finishing raw edges on small projects made with your quilting scraps like coasters and kid’s toys.
+The serrated edges help reduce the chances of fraying and can be good for finishing raw edges on small projects made with your quilting scraps like coasters and kid’s toys.

 Left-Handed Pinking Shears